• Skip to main content

 I had the idea back then to make a barn wood accent wall.
 Then came the idea for the rustic door.
 It was a close race but in the end, the door took the cake (although we still have some wood left over for another project just waiting to happen).

 When I first fell in love with sliding barn doors, I did a quick google search on the hardware and got a little discouraged.
 At about $450 for just the hardware, I knew I couldn’t justify spending that any time soon (or probably ever).
 While grumbling about my woes, a lovely reader brought up the idea to buy actual sliding barn door hardware…like for actual barns…from a place like Amazon.
-(Find out what to buy in this post). ***Update: being that this post is a few years old, you can now find hardware kits like this one or this one,

 We gave the wood a good scrubbin since it was pretty dirty.
 I love how rustic this door ended up, so be on the lookout for wood with character!